tenstorrent/tt-metal/README.md

 ### From a release wheel

-This section is under construction.
+**NOTE**: The wheel is not a fully-tested software artifact and most features do not work right now through the wheel.
+As of this moment, we encourage users to try metal through source.
+Therefore, this section is under construction.

 Wheel files are available through the [releases](https://github.com/tenstorrent-metal/tt-metal/releases) page.